More bodies located beneath rubble in Italy quake zone

 Many Romanians work in Italy and Bucharest said 14 of its nationals were still unaccounted for.

-Museums across Italy will donate proceeds from Sunday's ticket sales to help the rebuilding effort and soccer teams will hold a minute's silence before their weekend matches out of respect for the victims.

-Pope Francis led prayers for the dead in his weekly address in Rome, saying he wanted to go to the earthquake zone to bring comfort to the survivors.

-Italy has promised to rebuild the shattered communities and has said it will learn from the mistakes of the reconstruction following a similar earthquake in the nearby city of L'Aquila in 2009, where much of the center is still out of bounds.
+Italy has promised to rebuild the shattered communities and has said it will learn from the mistakes following a similar earthquake in the nearby city of L'Aquila in 2009, where much of the center is still out of bounds.

-"The government isn't going to tell you what should be done.
-You will decide what needs doing," Prime Minister Matteo Renzi told relatives of the dead on Saturday at a state funeral for 35 of the victims.
+The rebuilding effort was stalled following allegations that organized crime groups had muscled in to obtain lucrative contracts.
+Italy's anti-mafia chief Franco Roberti said the experience of L'Aquila would serve well this time around, but warned that the government could not lower its guard.

+"The risks are there and it is pointless to pretend otherwise," he told la Repubblica newspaper.
+"Post-quake reconstruction is always very appetising for criminal gangs and their business partners."

-(Reporting by Crispian Balmer; Editing by Robin Pomeroy)
+Reporting by Crispian Balmer; Editing by Robin Pomeroy